 The Gibson Les Paul Deluxe first debuted in 1969/70; they first appear in the Gibson price list of September '69, though shipping figures show none shipped until 1970.
-Two years earlier, Gibson had relaunched the Les Paul.
+Two years earlier, Gibson had relaunched the Les Paul Standard and Custom.
 Where the (reissued 60s) Standard had two cream-covered single-coil P90s, the Deluxe came equipped with two cream-surrounded mini-humbuckers.
-Structurally they were the same, mahogany body and neck with carved maple gold-top (although numerous other colours became available later).
+Structurally they were the same though: a mahogany body and neck with carved maple gold-top (although numerous other colours became available later).
 The Gibson Les Paul Deluxe went on to become one of Gibson's most successful models, with over 35 thousand guitars shipped in the 1970s alone (see Les Paul Deluxe shipping statistics).

 The following description is taken from the 1970 Gibson catalogue